ppy/osu-wiki/news/2017/2017-11-14-qat-gazette-november-2017.md

 ### Developments in Metadata Checking

-With the departure of [IamKwaN](https://osu.ppy.sh/users/1856463) last month, extra work has been funneled into metadata checking to assist our lone remaining specialist, [Doyak](https://osu.ppy.sh/users/2046893).
+With the departure of ::IamKwaN::{ user-id=1856463 } last month, extra work has been funneled into metadata checking to assist our lone remaining specialist, ::Doyak::{ user-id=2046893 }.
 In order to alleviate some of this burden, **we recently opened a Discord server to discuss and catalogue metadata across newly Qualified maps**.

 Anyone is welcome to join if they're looking for advice on sourcing reliable information for their maps, but **we are especially looking for knowledgeable and motivated volunteers** to help out with searching for and verifying metadata.
 If this sounds like something you'd be interested in helping out with, please join the [Metadata Heap server](https://discord.gg/9Y4EdyM) and make yourself known to the Helper team without delay!

 ### New Beatmapping Contests

 In addition to the Mapping With Rewards scheme discussed in [last month's issue](https://osu.ppy.sh/home/news/2017-10-16-qat-gazette-october-2017), organisation towards more regularly scheduled beatmapping contests is underway.
-Quality Assurance Team member [Irreversible](https://osu.ppy.sh/users/1287964) and Global Moderator [Chaos](https://osu.ppy.sh/users/2628870) are currently finalising details and timelines for the self-styled **"Mapping Olympiad"**, which we hope will eventually incorporate a mix of conventional beatmapping contests, Aspire-type contests and still other themed or special-restriction mapping events across all of osu!'s four game modes.
+Quality Assurance Team member ::Irreversible::{ user-id=1287964 } and Global Moderator ::Chaos::{ user-id=2628870 } are currently finalising details and timelines for the self-styled **"Mapping Olympiad"**, which we hope will eventually incorporate a mix of conventional beatmapping contests, Aspire-type contests and still other themed or special-restriction mapping events across all of osu!'s four game modes.

 I won't reveal too much here, but you can expect a more-detailed announcement regarding this initiative very soon, so stay tuned!